patfedigan/csdm-react-app/MVP_INSTRUCTIONS.md

 ## Next Steps
 - Scaffold the project with template files and comments
 - Implement features incrementally, updating this file as we go
+- Use step-by-step messaging with continuation prompts